Your team’s decision making process should never end in a deadlock. If it does, it’s probably a sign that your team can’t work well together.

 Second: before you get started, make sure everyone knows the rules well, and don’t allow interference across groups.

 Third: remember that the ultimate responsible is the decision-maker.
 Make sure that this person is aware of the weight placed upon him or her, and be 100% sure that they can take it.

-If you apply this system well, considering these three points above, you can directly count on a more efficient use of your time and you’ll be able to cut down on your chances of being paralyzed by a deadlock.
+If you apply this system well, considering these three points above, you can directly count on a more efficient use of your time, on circumventing typical team behaviours in uncertainty, and you’ll be able to cut down on your chances of being paralyzed by a deadlock.
 You can start with a test on one decision and once your team has worked with it you can even have different decision processes running in parallel.
 Once it becomes part of your way of working, you’ll be making a consistently better use of everyone’s time, skills and resources, including yours.